BURGENLAND

 The Burgenland coat of arms is an example of a common diplomatic compromise in the world of heraldry.
 It combines the symbols of two influential medieval families that controlled these lands long before someone thought of calling them "Burgenland."

-On one side are the Counts of Mattersdorf-Forchtenstein (in Hungarian, Nagymárton and Fraknó).
+At the modern coat of arms of Burgenland, on one side are the Counts of Mattersdorf-Forchtenstein (in Hungarian, Nagymárton and Fraknó).
 Their symbol is a proud eagle, standing confidently on a rock, as if on personal principles.

 On the other hand, the no less resonant von Güssing-Bernstein (also known as Németújvár in Hungarian) owns a red and white shield — simple yet proud, as befits an ancient family accustomed to the vicissitudes of history.